Seddon (Vic.)

 How does the suburb of Seddon's income rank nationally?

-AreaSearch's latest postcode level ATO data for FY-23 reveals that income in the suburb of Seddon is above the national average, with the median assessed at $58,426 while the average income stands at $70,747.
-This contrasts to Greater Melbourne's figures of a median income of $57,688 and an average income of $75,164.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for FY-23, the suburb of Seddon had a median income among taxpayers of $58,426 with the average level standing at $70,747.
+This is higher than average nationally and compares to levels of $57,688 and $75,164 across Greater Melbourne respectively.
 Based on Wage Price Index growth of 8.25% since FY-23, current estimates would be approximately $63,246 (median) and $76,584 (average) as of September 2025.

 What is the disposable income in the suburb of Seddon?